-If you aren’t noticing any problems with your current hardware set up, there’s really no good reason to upgrade.
+If you aren’t noticing any problems with your current hardware setup, there’s really no good reason to upgrade.

-However if you are, in can be difficult to know exactly what to upgrade to.
+However if you are, it can be difficult to know exactly what to upgrade to.
 So in this case, the best way to ensure you’re making a wise purchase is to trust the word of other drummers who have owned and used the gear for extended periods.

 And after much research, these are the very best options I’ve found: